Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 `Systemctl reboot --firmware-setup`
 but also this one failed; I also found out that GRUB can do it, you only have to type: `fwsetup`
 This one failed too but it gave me an interesting error: "Failed to set OsIndications"
-After some searching i found out that this is an efi variable, that if setted to 1 boots the pc in firmware mode instead of normal; this only if *OsIndicationsSupported* is setted to 1 too.
+After some searching i found out that this is an efi variable, that if set to 1 boots the pc in firmware mode instead of normal; this only if *OsIndicationsSupported* is set to 1 too.
 I checked from the running ubuntu the efi var and this was the case, it was supported.
 You can view the efi vars from linux by navigating to: `/sys/firmware/efi/vars/`
 So why i couldn't set the variable?